 CBIZ received net proceeds from the sale of the Notes of approximately \$97.0 million, after deducting discounts and estimated offering expenses of approximately \$3.0 million.
-Net proceeds from the sale were used to repurchase 7.2 million shares of CBIZ common stock at a cost of approximately \$56.8 million (through June 30, 2006) and to repay the outstanding balance under the \$100.0 million unsecured credit facility (described in further detail below).
-Approximately \$3.2 million in debt issuance costs related to the Notes have been recorded as other assets in the accompanying consolidated balance sheets.
+Net proceeds from the sale were used to repurchase 6.6 million shares of CBIZ common stock at a cost of approximately \$52.5 million (concurrent with closing the Notes), and to repay the outstanding balance under the \$100.0 million unsecured credit facility (described in further detail below).
+Approximately \$3.2 million in debt issuance costs related to the Notes, have been recorded as other assets in the accompanying consolidated balance sheets.
 Debt issuance costs are being amortized over a period of five years.

 The terms of the Notes are governed by the Indenture.
 The Notes mature on June 1, 2026 unless earlier redeemed, repurchased or converted.
 CBIZ may redeem the Notes for cash, either in whole or in part, anytime after June 6, 2011 at a redemption price equal to 100% of the principal amount of the Notes to be redeemed plus accrued and unpaid interest, including contingent interest and additional amounts, if any, up to but not including the date of redemption.
-In addition, holders of the Notes will have the right to require CBIZ to repurchase for cash all or a portion of their Notes on June 1, 2011, June 1, 2016 and June 1, 2021, at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased plus accrued and unpaid interest, including contingent interest and additional amounts, if any, up to but not including, the date of repurchased plus accrued and unpaid interest, including contingent interest and additional amounts, if any, up to but not including, the date of repurchase.
+In addition, holders of the Notes will have the right to require CBIZ to repurchase for cash all or a portion of their Notes on June 1, 2011, June 1, 2016 and June 1, 2021, at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased plus accrued and unpaid interest, including contingent interest and additional amounts, if any, up to but not including, the date of repurchase.
 The Notes are convertible into CBIZ common stock at a rate equal to 94.1035 shares per \$1,000 principal amount of the Notes (equal to an initial conversion price of approximately \$10.63 per share), subject to adjustment as described in the Indenture.
 Upon conversion, CBIZ will deliver for each \$1,000 principal amount of Notes, an amount consisting of cash equal to the lesser of \$1,000 and the conversion value (as defined in the Indenture) and, to the extent that the conversion value exceeds \$1,000, at CBIZ's election, cash or shares of CBIZ common stock in respect of the remainder.